MicrosoftDocs/SupportArticles-docs/support/sql/performance/understand-resolve-blocking.md

    To avoid this situation, do not perform large batch write operations or index creation or maintenance operations during busy hours on OLTP systems.
 If possible, perform such operations during periods of low activity.

-### 6. Blocking caused by an orphaned connection
+### 6. Blocking caused by an orphaned transaction

 This is a common problem scenario and overlaps partly with [Scenario 2](#2-blocking-caused-by-a-sleeping-spid-that-has-an-uncommitted-transaction).
-If the client application stops or the client workstation is restarted, or there is a batch-aborting error, the network session to the server may not be immediately canceled under some conditions.
-This can occur if the application does not rollback the transaction in the application's CATCH or FINALLY blocks.
+If the client application stops or the client workstation is restarted, or there is a batch-aborting error, this may leave a transaction open.
+This can occur if the application does not rollback the transaction in the application's CATCH or FINALLY blocks or otherwise handle this situation.

-In this scenario, while the execution of a SQL batch has been canceled, the SQL connection and transaction are left open by the application.
-From the SQL Server instance's perspective, the client still appears to be present, and any locks acquired may still be retained.
+In this scenario, while the execution of a SQL batch has been canceled, the SQL transaction is left open by the application.
+From the SQL Server instance's perspective, the client still appears to be present, and any locks acquired are still retained.

 **Resolution**:

-   The best way to prevent this condition is by improving application error handling, especially for unexpected terminations.
-Consider also the use of `SET XACT_ABORT ON` for the connection, or in any stored procedures that begin transactions and are not cleaning up following an error.
-In the event of a run-time error, this setting will abort any open transactions and return control to the client.
+ - The best way to prevent this condition is by improving application error/exception handling, especially for unexpected terminations.
+Be sure to use a Try/Catch/ Finally constructs in the application code and roll back the transaction in the case of an exception.
+ - Consider the use of `SET XACT_ABORT ON` for the session, or in any stored procedures that begin transactions and are not cleaning up following an error.
+In the event of a run-time error that aborts the batch, this setting will automatically roll back any open transactions and return control to the client.
 For more information, review [SET XACT_ABORT (Transact-SQL)](/sql/t-sql/statements/set-xact-abort-transact-sql).

-   To resolve an orphaned connection of a client application that has disconnected without appropriately cleaning up its resources, you can terminate the SPID by using the `KILL` command.
+- To resolve an orphaned connection of a client application that has disconnected without appropriately cleaning up its resources, you can terminate the SPID by using the `KILL` command.
 For reference, see [KILL (Transact-SQL)](/sql/t-sql/language-elements/kill-transact-sql).

    The `KILL` command takes the SPID value as input.
 For example, to kill SPID 9, issue the following command: